 A process flow diagram (PFD) is a graphical representation of a chemical process.
 The PFD displays the relationship between the different process units in a clear, concise manner.
 It is commonly used in chemical engineering and process engineering.

 The PFD shows the general arrangement of the process units in a plant.
-It does not show the detailed information such as pipe sizes, equipment types, or operating conditions.
+It does not show detailed information such as pipe sizes, equipment types, or operating conditions.
 The PFD should include all major unit operations and supporting systems, such as utilities.

 Types of process flow diagram?